 An analysis of God's revelation in the Bible that focuses on its progressive unfolding throughout redemptive history, especially as seen in God's covenantal administration of his kingdom.
-This course will also address the relationship between covenant and canon and the historical processes of canon formation. • Spring semester • Estelle redemptive history as well as the structure and content of the Old and New Testament writings.
+This course will also address the relationship between covenant and canon and the historical processes of canon formation. • Spring semester • Estelle knowledge of the chronology of redemptive history as well as the structure and content of the Old and New Testament writings. • Spring semester • Keele